-If the bill passes, the court could grant a divorce alleging irretrievable breakdown after the parties have lived separate and apart for one year, instead of the current
+If the bill passes, the court could grant a divorce alleging irretrievable breakdown after the parties have lived separate and apart for one year, instead of the current two years.

 To learn more about House Bill 380, feel free to contact our office to speak with a Pennsylvania no fault divorce attorney!